josh-tobin/gps/docs/index.md

 **Simulated PR2**

-Note: If you are running ROS hydro or later _and_ using the simulated example, open the launch file pr2_gazebo_no_controller.launch and change the include line as specified.
+Note: If you are running ROS hydro or later, open the launch file pr2_gazebo_no_controller.launch and change the include line as specified.

 ```sh
 roslaunch gps_agent_pkg pr2_gazebo.launch